0xNefu/txchyon-capital/src/content/posts/getting-started/do-i-have-to-pay-taxes-on-crypto.md

 ---
 title: "Do I Have to Pay Taxes on Crypto?
-A Beginner’s Reality Check"
+A Beginner's Reality Check"
 description: "Simple, beginner-friendly explanation of crypto taxes: buying, selling, holding, trading, and when taxes actually matter."
 date: 2025-12-30
 updatedDate: 2025-12-30